sourceduty/Word_to_GIF/README.md

 - Create a GIF from 15 words.
 - Create an example GIF.
-- What does Text to GIF do?
+- What does Word to GIF do?
-- How does Text to GIF work?
+- How does Word to GIF work?

 #
 ### KNOWLEDGE